 Start asking questions about implementation as early as you can.
 Continue to bring it up.
 Get a feel for their approach to on-boarding you as a new client.
 If the responses feel cold or ‘canned’ that’s a red flag.

-These folks are going to be the ones that navigate you through these unknown waters.
-They’ll be working with you to implement and train your team on the software.
-Not just through the initial phase, but for the long-haul.
+These folks are going to be the ones who navigate you through these unknown waters.
+They’ll be working with you to implement and train your team on the software—not just through the initial phase, but for the long-haul.

 Whoever it is, you’re going to be spending a lot of time with them.
-These relationships are going to be at the core of your success with a new construction software.
-Their heart needs to be invested in your success.
-They need to be passionate about making sure the software does exactly what you need it to do.
-They’ll be working tirelessly through the process to make sure your software fits like a glove.
+These relationships are going to be at the core of your success with a new construction software platform.
+They need to be invested in your success.
+They need to be passionate about making sure the construction software does exactly what you need it to do.
+They need to be working tirelessly through the process to make sure your software fits like a glove.

 3. Choose The Right People For Your Internal Training Team

-Here’s another fundamental component that will be a driving force in how well you utilize your software.
-Who you choose to include in the implementation is going to pass the torch top-down to the rest of the users.
-They’ll be your go-to players internally if your team hits a road-bump in the software.
+Here’s another fundamental component that will be a driving force in how well you use your software.
+Who you choose to include in the implementation is going to pass the torch top-down to the rest of your users.
+They’ll be your go-to players internally if your team hits any snag in the construction software.

 This group needs to be intimate with how you run your projects and the workflows behind the scenes.
-When they first get together with the implementation team, these are the people that help architect your software.
-They’ll determine exactly how the software will work for your construction program.
+When they first get together with the implementation team, these are the people who will determine exactly how the software will work for your construction program.

-They very well might already be, but it’s important this crowd is composed of confident decision makers.
-At some point, someone from somewhere in your program is going to question the configuration of the software.
+It’s important that this group is composed of confident decision makers.
+At some point, someone from somewhere in your program is going to question the configuration of your construction software.
 They’ll want it done differently.
 When this happens, the people from your internal training group are going to know exactly why and how it was set up that way.
 Then again, you never know where the next best idea will come from.
 But you’re not going to implement every suggestion, and it’s important that the folks at the top are confident the structure is sound.

-As creatures of habit, we are highly resistant to change.
-People just don’t like to get out of their comfort zone.
-Even if it’s going to benefit them.
+As creatures of habit, we’re highly resistant to change.
+People just don’t like to get out of their comfort zone, even if it’s going to benefit them.
 Just look at the gym on January 1st.
-It’ll be packed for a month then everyone goes back to being comfy.
+It’s packed for a month then everyone goes back to being comfy.

 5. Ongoing Support For Continued Success

-Although we won’t set you free until you have a few ‘power users’ on your team, getting used to the software will take time.
-Those power users will continue to help coach the team after the training wheels are off.
-But even they’re going to catch a hiccup from time to time.
+Getting used to your construction software will take time.
+Those power users will continue to help coach the team after the training wheels come off.
+But even they may have questions from time to time.

-When that happens, it’s nice to have the confidence knowing that there’s help just minutes away.
-I’m not talking about a knowledge-base (those are a good resource) or some outsourced call-center.
-It’s nice having a real person (on our soil) that is familiar with you and your software to help.
+When that happens, it’s nice to have the confidence knowing that there’s help just a call away.
+I’m not talking about a knowledge-base (those are a good resource) or some outsourced call center.
+When you have an urgent situation, it’s nice to have a real person (on our soil) who is familiar with you and your software to help.

 6. Opportunity To Try New Things

-Moving your construction program to a new software is a monumental shift.
+Moving your program to a new construction software is a monumental shift.
 That’s enough change for one year, right?
 Well, maybe not.
 This could be the best time to do what you’re already doing, better.
 You’ll already have some of the leading experts in construction management there with you.
-It’s always a good idea to ask them, ‘hey, what can we improve on?’.
+It’s always a good idea to ask them, “Hey, what else can we improve on?”

 More importantly, they know best practices for 99% of them.
 These guys are veterans.
-While you have them at your convenience, it only makes sense to pick their brain and have them poke holes in your process.
-They’re happy to do it.
-Again, it’s their passion.
+While you have them at your convenience, it only makes sense to pick their brains and have them poke holes in your processes.
+They’re happy to do it—it’s their passion.
 They’re there to help your program run at its best.
-It’s fun for them.
-You just need to find the right team first.
+You first just need to find the right implementation team.

-For 20 years, we’ve been pushing the envelope for construction management software.
-You’re not going to find a more intuitive and easy to use platform.
+For 20+ years, we’ve been pushing the envelope for construction program management software.
+You’re not going to find a more intuitive and easy-to-use platform.
 From conception to closeout, we’ve got you covered.

-Our Construction Project and Program Management software is thoughtfully crafted to solve the construction industry’s most pressing challenges from the owners perspective.
-For 20 years, we’ve kept a pulse on the construction industry and are constantly improving our management software to make sure your projects come in on time and under budget.
-We speak from experience.
+Our Construction Project and Program Management software is designed to solve the construction industry’s most pressing challenges from the owner’s perspective.
+We’ve kept a pulse on the construction industry and are constantly improving our software to make sure your projects come in on time and under budget.